 The dedicated and specialized teams work mainly to: verify design effectiveness of parking areas inside complex buildings and independent parking structures; carry out complex parking demand computations for estimating the need for parking places beyond the strict statutory requirements; model and simulate vehicular and pedestrian traffic inside complex parking structures for highlighting congestion situations and capacity shortfall at entry/exit gates and portals, and; provide detailed indications regarding system dimensioning and shortfalls as well as layout efficiency.
 Parking structures are studied and designed to meet best international practices and standards, with a special focus on LEED Certifications guidelines.
 Furthermore, spatial verifications are undertaken to grant adequate safety levels in terms of visibility, especially in parking structures where pillars and similar structural elements obstruct vision and lead to unsafe conditions for both pedestrians and vehicles.

 Analyzing user behaviour in parking areas of complex buildings is a key step for improving experience and ultimately designing better parking areas

 What are the benefits of a pedestrian flow studies inside complex buildings?

 Footfall Potentials: Footfall in many contexts is not simply a burden but a valuable asset.
-Think of big shopping center, stadia, train stations, airports, etc. These places are increasingly looking for ways to increase the benefit of human flows through a capture mechanism that generates benefits for other functions.
-With this in mind, mapping pedestrian flows in advance as a result of the Project’s spatial configuration, distribution of functions and people’s behavior in that specific context turns into an optimal design tool that allows for comparing different scenarios and extracting performance indicators which in turn become a handy design tool for all stakeholders.
+Think of big shopping centers, stadia, train stations, airports, etc. These places are increasingly looking for ways to increase the benefit of human flows through a capture mechanism that generates benefits for other functions.
+With this in mind, mapping pedestrian flows in advance as a result of the project’s spatial configuration, distribution of functions and people’s behavior in that specific context turns into an optimal design tool that allows for comparing different scenarios and extracting performance indicators which in turn become a handy design tool for all stakeholders.